Sebastian-Beltran/Sebastian-Beltran/README.md

-# 💫 About Me:
+# About Me:
-🔭 I’m currently working in a Fintech<br>💻 I’m love learning new techonologies<br>
+🔭 I’m currently working in a Fintech<br>
+💻 I’m love learning new techonologies<br>

 ## 🌐 Socials: